billpatrianakos/coverage-web/README.md

 - Watch all JS, LESS, and most other important files and directories for changes
 - The watch tasks will transpile LESS to CSS, JSX to regular JavaScript, lint your scripts, package your scripts using Browserify, and more.

 Now visit `http://localhost:3000` and you'll see... a 404 error.
 Thats because Coverage does not come with a homepage.
-There are routes set up for every controller file in the app (like /quotes, /login, /signup, etc.).
+There are routes set up for every controller file in the app (like `/quotes`, `/login`, `/signup`, etc.).
 The Coverage philosophy is to provide you the APIs and functionality you need to run the app and its up to you to implement any marketing or landing pages.
+We're giving you an insurance quote engine and leaving the customization up to you.

 ## Deploying